Transportation FAQs

 A student's bus number may change from year to year for a number of reasons (e.g., to keep mileage distributed throughout the bus fleet).

 Bus stops are located within acceptable walking distance of residences, typically at corners or intersections.
-See Attendance / Walk Zone Locator.
-Administrative Policy 751 sets the guidelines.
+See "How far can I expect my child to walk to/from a bus stop?" in this FAQ.

 In rural areas: